Information for Faculty

 Faculty MAY choose to drop any student who is registered, but who does not attend any class meetings during the 1st full week of classes.
 Students can be dropped on WebAdvisor by checking the box in the Flag for Non-Attendance column on the Photo Roster page.
 Please do NOT drop students who are on the waitlist.
 See the Policy on Attendance in the College Catalogue.

 All courses are assigned rooms based on course size, type and location.
 Room changes are difficult to make, especially for large classes.
-If your classroom is too small, please call or email Diane Brady in the Registrar's Office (firstname.lastname@example.org, 315-859-4638) for assistance.
+If your classroom is too small or you would like to see about changing rooms, please submit a Classroom Change Request.
 To schedule rooms for other meetings or discussions, please use the Events Calendar to find and request spaces.

 Final Grade Policy

-Final Grades are submitted online through WebAdvisor.
+Final Grades are submitted online through Academic Planning.
 Grades are due 72 hours after the Final Exam for each course.
-In the Spring, grades for Seniors MUST be submitted by NOON on the Wednesday after Finals.
+(See How to Use WebAdvisor or Student Planning Grading).
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

-Hamilton's academic calendar has two 15-week semesters (including the final exam week).
+Hamilton’s academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
-Some office may be closed on Labor Day, but classes will be in session.
-For the 2016-17 year, the Registrar's Office will be closed on Labor Day.
+Some offices may be closed on Labor Day, but classes will be in session.
+For the 2022-23 year, the Registrar’s Office will be closed on Labor Day.